 Two defenders are at the half court line (X1 and X2).
 X3 and X4 are positioned near the three-point arc.
 X5 is positioned in the middle near the free throw line.
 We like to have someone at this position at all times to cut off the center pass.

-Our guards (X1 and X2) will meet the ball at half-court and try to force him/her to move to one side (away from the middle).
-As the ball moves to the side, the defenders shift also toward that side (see Diagram A).
+Our guards (X1 and X2) meet the ball at half-court and force it to one side.
+As the ball moves to the side, the defenders shift also toward that side (see diagram A).

-In this example, the ball is being dribbled toward the right sideline.
-X4 will come up and will stop the sideline penetration, with X1 completing the trap.
-X2 has dropped down toward the three-point line and X5 moves out a little toward the corner, while X3 moves to the middle (see Diagram B).
+In this example, the ball is dribbled toward the right sideline.
+X4 comes up and stops the sideline penetration, completing the trap with X1.
+X2 has dropped down toward the three-point line and X5 moves out a little toward the corner, while X3 moves to the middle (diagram B).
 Notice that we still have a 2-2-1 configuration at this point.

-X2 and X5 try to position themselves in the gap between two offensive players, and are concentrating on the pass interception.
-X3 moves in front of any offensive player that moves into the center at the free throw line, and denies that pass.
+X2 and X5 position themselves in the gap between two offensive players, looking to intercept.
+X3 fronts any offensive player that moves into the high post at the free throw line, and denies that pass.

-See diagram C. If the ball is passed across court to the opposite sideline, X2 and X3 should create the trap, with X1 moving to the top of the three-point arc (X2's former position), X5 moving to the ball-side, and X4 moving quickly to the middle (X3's previous position).
+If the ball is passed across court to the opposite sideline (diagram C), X2 and X3 create the trap, with X1 moving to the top of the three-point arc (X2's former position).
+X5 moves ball-side, and X4 moves quickly to the middle (X3's previous position).

-If the ball is passed into the corner (Diagram D), X5 will move out to cover it, while X4 will move to the ball-side low block.
-At this point, I would move into either your man-to-man defense or a standard zone defense, such as a 1-2-2 zone.
-You can continue trapping using this zone defense, as outlined on that page.
+If the ball is passed into the corner (diagram D), X5 moves out to cover it, while X4 moves to the ball-side low block.
+At this point, go into your man-to-man defense or zone defense.
+You can continue trapping the sideline and baseline using your normal defense.